jordanbean-msft/b2c-with-custom-claim/README.md

 We also want to scan all incoming traffic to the backend applications for potential attacks, so we can direct traffic through an [Azure Application Gateway](https://docs.microsoft.com/en-us/azure/application-gateway/overview) with [Web Application Firewall (WAF)](https://docs.microsoft.com/en-us/azure/web-application-firewall/).

+Additionally, we can **back-populate** all existing users from the original identity provider using the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/) & our B2C tenant.

 ## Structure

 The repo is divided into 2 sections.